MicrosoftDocs/Managed-Desktop/managed-desktop/operate/device-reliability-reports-overview.md

 If customer engagement is needed to remediate issues, the Microsoft Managed Desktop Service Engineering Team will reach out to [admin contacts](../prepare/add-admin-contacts.md) to expedite the remediation process.

 > [!NOTE]
 > Periodic updates are made to the threshold using a data-driven approach that optimizes the balance between the number of individual incidents addressed by Microsoft and the number of resolved failure cases.
-If appropriate, fixes for stop errors may be applied to the across all Microsoft Managed Desktop customers' tenants.
+If appropriate, fixes for stop errors may be applied across all Microsoft Managed Desktop customers' tenants.

 ## View the Device reliability reports